 At the owner’s meeting in 1935, Bell decided to make a suggestion to change how teams accumulated their rosters.
 His idea was that at the end of each season, a list would be compiled of all eligible college seniors and that a selection process would take place in reverse order of the previous year’s standings.

 Of course, the prosperous franchises had the most to lose if such an arrangement would be instigated and take place every year.
-In an unforeseen scenario, two owners viewed as some of the NFL’s greatest influencers, Halas and Mara, were for the idea right off.
+In an unforeseen scenario, two men viewed as some of the NFL’s greatest influencers as owners, Halas and Mara, were for the idea right off.
 Their thinking was that folks came out to see a competition and should get what they pay for.
-Nobody enjoyed seeing weekly blowouts.
+Nobody enjoyed seeing weekly blowouts and hopefully parity would redeem itself as better attendance for the entire league.

 The owners approved the proposal, which oddly the word “draft” was never mentioned in Bell’s tender.
-The first-ever NFL draft would take place after the 1935 season.
+To be completely accurate, its official name is the “Player Selection Meeting.”
+Whatever you wish to call it, the first-ever event took place after the 1935 season.

 After Philadelphia went 2-9-0, the very thing Bell had envisioned as a method to get teams on an even keel, earned his Eagles the right to make the very first selection.
 On February 8, 1936, at the Ritz-Carlton Hotel in Philly, Bell selected halfback Jay Berwanger of the University of Chicago.
 Berwanger was the first Heisman Trophy winner (then called the “Downtown Athletic Club Trophy”) and was known as “the one man football team.”
 He was a very gifted and versatile athlete.